arbenl/interdomestik-portal/docs/runbooks.md

 ## Overview

 This document provides operational procedures for the Interdomestik Member Portal, covering backup/restore, incident response, rollback procedures, secrets management, and cost monitoring.
-These runbooks are designed to ensure reliable operation and quick recovery from issues.
+These runbooks are guidance and recommended setup; not all automation is implemented yet.
+Keep this document aligned with docs/NEXT_TASKS.md.